TNWing/a4-TrevorNg/README.md

 ## Maze Generator Beta 1.2

-## Summary
+## Summary and Goal
 This application is a simple maze generator.
 Giuen a set of parameters, it creates a rectangular tile-based maze.
-While the maze isn't currently interactable.
-When the player presses play, they can enter a maze.
+When the player presses play, they can enter the maze currently displayed.

-Controls:
-WASD: Move
-Space: Flash.
-You recover flashes slowly as you play.
+My goal for this assignment was to expand upon the a3 assignment, by making the maze actually playable.
+In particular, this assignment was mainly used to finish the foundation necessary for future work on this project.

 NOTE: A player can only make an input action every 1.1 seconds.
-In the maze, there is something also walking around.
-Be careful, as too much activity while you are near it will anger it.
-You might be able to see it with your flashes.
+Any other action will be dropped

 ## Challenges
 -Code Refactoring (Cleaning up Code and Preventing Circular Dependency)